+Allows a Database Owner to impersonate another user.

+setuser ["user\name"]

+The Database Owner temporarily adopts Mary's identity in the database in order to grant Joe permissions on authors, a table owned by Mary:

+'''

+setuser "mary"

+go

+grant select on authors to joe

+setuser

+go

+'''

-Description Allows a Database Owner to impersonate another user.
-Syntax setuser [" user_name "] Examples The Database Owner temporarily adopts Mary's identity in the database in order to grant Joe permissions on authors, a table owned by Mary: setuser "mary" go grant select on authors to joe setuser go Usage • The Database Owner uses setuser to adopt the identity of another user in order to use another user's database object, to grant permissions, to create an object, or for some other reason. • When the Database Owner uses the setuser command, Adaptive Server checks the permissions of the user being impersonated instead of the permissions of the Database Owner.
-The user being impersonated must be listed in the sysusers table of the database. • setuser affects permissions only in the local database.
-It does not affect remote procedure calls or accessing objects in other databases. • The setuser command remains in effect until another setuser command is given or until the current database is changed with the use command. • Executing the setuser command with no user name reestablishes the Database Owner's original identity. • System Administrators can use setuser to create objects that are owned by another user.
+- The Database Owner uses setuser to adopt the identity of another user in order to use another user's database object, to grant permissions, to create an object, or for some other reason. - When the Database Owner uses the setuser command, Adaptive Server checks the permissions of the user being impersonated instead of the permissions of the Database Owner.
+The user being impersonated must be listed in the sysusers table of the database. - setuser affects permissions only in the local database.
+It does not affect remote procedure calls or accessing objects in other databases. - setuser remains in effect until another setuser command is given or until the current database is changed with the use command. - setuser has no effect when creating a database. - Executing setuser with no user name reestablishes the Database Owner's original identity. - System Administrators can use setuser to create objects that are owned by another user.
 However, since a System Administrator operates outside the permissions system, she or he cannot use setuser to acquire another user's permissions.

-Standards ANSI SQL - Compliance level: Transact-SQL extension.
-Permissions setuser permission defaults to the Database Owner and is not transferable.
-Auditing Values in event and extrainfo columns of sysaudits are:
+setuser permission defaults to the Database Owner and is not transferable.

-Eve ent Audit opti Comm on audite and or access d Ir nformation in extrainfo 84 setuser setuser • Roles - Current active roles • Keywords or options - NULL • Previous value - NULL • Current value - NULL • Other information - Name of the user being set • Proxy information - Original login name, if a set proxy is in effect See also Commands grant, revoke, use shutdown
+Event Audit option Command or access audited Information in extrainfo 84 setuser setuser Roles - Current active roles • Keywords or options - NULL • Previous value - NULL • Current value - NULL • Other information - Name of the user being set • Proxy information - Original login name, if a set proxy is in effect shutdown shutdown [srvname] [with {wait [="hh:mm:ss"] | nowait}]]

+Commands grant, revoke, use

+Shuts down the Adaptive Server from which the command is issued, its local Backup Server, or a remote Backup Server.

+srvname

-Description Shuts down the Adaptive Server from which the command is issued, its local Backup Server, or a remote Backup Server.
-Syntax shutdown [srvname] [with {wait nowait}] Parameters srvname is the logical name by which the Backup Server is known in the Adaptive Server sysservers system table.
-This parameter is not required when shutting down the local Adaptive Server. with wait is the default.
-This shuts down the Adaptive Server or Backup Server gracefully. with nowait shuts down the Adaptive Server or Backup Server immediately, without waiting for currently executing statements to finish.
+is the logical name by which the Backup Server is known in the Adaptive Server sysservers system table.
+This parameter is not required when shutting down the local Adaptive Server.

+with wait

+is the default.
+This shuts down the Adaptive Server or Backup Server gracefully.

+hh:mm:ss

+is an optional setting that specifies the maximum time the server waits for all running or sleeping processes to finish their job.

+with nowait

+shuts down the Adaptive Server or Backup Server immediately, without waiting for currently executing statements to finish.

 Note Use of shutdown with nowait can lead to gaps in IDENTITY column values.

+Example 1 Shuts down the Adaptive Server from which the shutdown command is issued:

+shutdown

+Example 2 Shuts down the Adaptive Server immediately:

+shutdown with nowait

+Example 3 Shuts down the local Backup Server:

+shutdown SYB BACKUP

+Example 4 Shuts down the remote Backup Server REM BACKUP:

+shutdown REM\BACKUP

-Examples Example 1 Shuts down the Adaptive Server from which the shutdown command is issued: shutdown Example 2 Shuts down the Adaptive Server immediately: shutdown with nowait Example 3 Shuts down the local Backup Server: shutdown SYB_BACKUP Example 4 Shuts down the remote Backup Server REM_BACKUP: shutdown REM_BACKUP Usage • Unless you use the nowait option, shutdown attempts to bring Adaptive Server down gracefully by: • Disabling logins (except for the System Administrator) • Performing a checkpoint in every database • Waiting for currently executing SQL statements or stored procedures to finish
+- Unless you use the nowait option, shutdown attempts to bring Adaptive Server down gracefully by: - Disabling logins (except for the System Administrator) - Performing a checkpoint in every database

+Waiting for currently executing SQL statements or stored procedures to finish